serodriguez68/designing-ml-systems-summary/04-training-data.md

 3. Sampling from all possible events that flow though you ML system for monitoring purposes.

 ## Non-probability Sampling
 Non-probability sampling is a bad idea.
 The samples selected are not representative of the real-world data and therefore are riddled with selection biases.
-This will result in your ML models performing poorly.
+This will result in your ML models performing poorly and being unfair.

 We describe some of the common non-probability sampling methods used so that you can identify them and avoid them.